This section provides guidance on:

 The meaning of lodgements by ‘the company’

 Although section 491(2) refers to lodgement of Form 205 Notification of resolution and notice under section 491 by ‘the company’, it is in effect the liquidator who attends to these lodgements.
-A liquidator has the power to attend to lodgements by ‘the company’ under sections 506(1)(b) and 477(2)(d).
+As a liquidator, you have the power to attend to lodgements by ‘the company’ under sections 506(1)(b) and 477(2)(d).

 Meetings where there is no quorum

-A meeting convened where there is no quorum is still considered a meeting; however, it must not act but for the following three exceptions outlined in Rule 75-105(1) of the Practice Rules:
+A meeting convened where there is no quorum is still considered a meeting; however, it must not act unless there is an exception in the Practice Rules.
+The following three exceptions are outlined in Rule 75-105(1) of the Practice Rules:

 Rule 75-105(2) provides that if more than two persons are entitled to vote, at least two persons must be present at the meeting.
 If only one or two persons are entitled to vote, either that one person or those two persons must be present.